Adapt or Die: A Future-Proof Website is a Fool’s Errand

 Test the Latest Integrations or Tools

-New tools, software, and solutions are coming out of the woodwork everyday.
+New tools, software, and solutions are coming out of the woodwork every day, pursuing that elusive future-proof website dream.
 If your website is under lock and key, tied too tightly to your extended development roadmap, you might miss out on a new tool that could really support your business or your teams.

 Open-source platforms like WordPress allow businesses to test any new tool or software integration as they’re released, without needing to make major backend changes or hack away at source code just to make it work.